 4. Be aware of warning signs

-Signs that your child or teenager is struggling emotionally may include refusing to attend school, having nightmares, headaches and stomachaches.
+Signs that your child or teenager is struggling emotionally may include refusing to attend school, not wanting to go anywhere, having nightmares, headaches and stomachaches.
 There could also be signs of diminished school performance, loss of appetite, and diminished relationship with others.
 They may become more irritable.
 They may have trouble with their behavior, concentration, and attention.
 Take advantage of professional help, like school counselors and social workers.

 5. Take care of yourself